Is Lord Hanuman an incarnation of Shiva?

 Rama met Hanuman while on his search for Sita, and the two of them became fast friends immediately after the meeting.
 It was anticipated that they would get along very well from the beginning due to the fact that the event had been carefully planned by more powerful gods.
 Hanuman was given the responsibility of locating Sita and telling her that Rama was on his way to get her.

-Even if not everyone acknowledges Hanuman as an incarnation of Shiva, many educated people do, and the Satarudriya Samhita of the Shiva Purana also emphasizes this fact.
-It makes sense that Brahma would desire Vishnu to have assistance from another god in carrying out his purpose, Ravana was a devout devotee of Lord Shiva, making him a very difficult opponent to defeat.
+Although not everyone acknowledges Hanuman as an incarnation of Shiva, many educated people do, and the Satarudriya Samhita of the Shiva Purana also emphasizes this fact.
+It makes sense that Brahma would desire Vishnu to have assistance from another god to carry out his purpose.
+Ravana was a devout devotee of Lord Shiva, making him a very difficult opponent to defeat.

 If Hanuman had not been there, the entire plot of the Ramayana would have been different.
 Rama would have spent too much time trying to find Sita, and he would not have been able to return in time to stop Bharata from killing himself.